 College Financial Aid is intended to help students pay education-related expenses (tuition, room and board, transportation, books, and other fees) while attending college.
 Click here for a brief financial aid overview.

 Need-based Aid can come in the form of grants (gift money) or loans (money that needs to be paid back).
-In order to receive this type of financial aid from the federal government, students and families complete and submit the Free Application for Federal Student Aid, or the FAFSA, in the student’s senior year of high school.
-Individual colleges/universities may also offer need-based aid to students.
-Some schools will require a student to complete the CSS PROFILE in order to determine a need-based aid award.
-Click here for a list of participating institutions.
-While the FAFSA is free, there is a fee to submit the CSS PROFILE.
-Check the financial aid application requirements for your prospective colleges to see if and when you must complete this form.
+In order to receive this type of financial aid students and families complete and submit the Free Application for Federal Student Aid, or the FAFSA, beginning in the student’s senior year of high school.

-Merit Aid is awarded to students who have an exemplary academic record, as based on GPA and/or standardized test scores.
-Individual colleges/universitites distribute these funds as available to them.
+Merit Aid is awarded to students who have an exemplary academic record, including GPA and standardized test scores.
+The student’s chosen college or institution usually distributes this grant money.

 Scholarships are a form of grant, or gift aid and are available at both the high school and college levels.
 Bishop Manogue Catholic High School updates an extensive scholarship database in Family Connection.

 The following graduating senior scholarships are funded by generous Bishop Manogue donors.
 Nearly all scholarships require an essay component.
 Please see individual scholarship applications for details.

 All 2021-22 scholarships are due by January 10, 2021.
 You will only receive notification if you are awarded a scholarship.
 Any questions please email firstname.lastname@example.org.